dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 ### How to think about this situation

-Aspartame was first made in 1965 and was been approved by the FDA in 1981.
-In all the decades since, there have been hundreds of studies.
+Aspartame was first made in 1965 and was approved by the FDA in 1981.
+In the decades since, there have been hundreds of studies.

 How should we best make use of all this information?
 Given so many studies, focusing on individual papers is a mistake.
 With enough <strike>monkeys pounding away at enough typewriters</strike> scientists pounding away at enough science, lots of weirdness is expected.